Adinath Kothare: Early life

 Kothare was born on 13 May 1984 in Mumbai, Maharashtra, to Mahesh Kothare and Nilima Kothare.
 His father, Mahesh Kothare, is a renowned Indian filmmaker, actor, and producer known for his contributions to Marathi cinema.
 He pioneered innovative techniques, including special effects and fantasy elements.
 His mother, Nilima, is a homemaker.
 Coming from a family deeply rooted in the film industry, Kothare is the grandson of Amber Kothare and Saroj Kothare.
 Amber Kothare was a veteran Marathi theater artist, actor, and film producer, widely recognized for his contributions to experimental theater.
 Later, he also played negative and character roles in his son's films.
 Saroj Kothare, popularly known in the industry as Jenma, was a respected colorist and producer.

 Career

 Child actor and initial work (1994–2009)

 Kothare began his career as a child actor in 1994 at the age of ten starring in his father's Marathi directorial drama Majha Chakula.
-He played a pivotal role as a mischievous boy who gets kidnapped from a bank but cleverly escapes from his captors, with actress Nivedita Joshi portraying his mother in the film.
+He played a pivotal role as a mischievous boy who gets kidnapped from a bank but cleverly escapes from his captors, with actress Nivedita Saraf portraying his mother in the film.
 The movie was both a critical and commercial success, earning Kothare the Maharashtra State Film Award for Best Child Actor.

 Subsequently, he was an assistant director to his father on Chimani Pakhar, Pachadlela and Khabardar.